UWE-Ruby/week-26/README.md

 ### Exercise

+This week is a sample Rails application that allows a user to login and authenticate with various services.
+After a user has authorized the various services when the user creates a _post_, they can have it appear on the various services.

-The objective of the exercise is to _skinny up_ the controller in the sample code.
+The objective of the exercise is to _skinny up_ the Posts Controller in the sample code.

+> [app/controller/posts_controller.rb](https://github.com/UWE-Ruby/week-26/blob/master/app/controllers/posts_controller.rb)#create is controller action that
+you should be addressing.

+> You should generate a test account for __Twitter__ and/or __Facebook__ to
+  ensure you do not annoy your friends as you create sample posts.

 #### Goal